jessexu20/Queue/README.md

 ### An expiring cache

+This function is implement on port 3001.
+Please visit the http://localhost:3000/get,http://localhost:3000/set to check the function and please watch the console output.

 Create two routes, `/get` and `/set`.

 When `/set` is visited, set a new key, with the value: